AlexWorx/ALib-Class-Library/docs/pages/alib_mod_contmono.md

 caused by parallel allocations invoked by different threads.
 Consequently, any mechanism of protection has to be performed by the using code.

-With special compiler symbol \ref ALIB_DEBUG_CRITICAL_SECTIONS set, which is enabled by default with the inclusion of module \alib_threads_nl in the \alibdist_nl, allocators will add code that checks the exclusive use of critical sections.
+With the special compiler-symbol \ref ALIB_DEBUG_CRITICAL_SECTIONS set, which is enabled by default with the inclusion of module \alib_threads_nl in the \alibbuild_nl, allocators will add code that checks the exclusive use of critical sections.
 If those checks raise an assertion, the using code needs to add locks to prevent racing conditions in multithreaded software.